max-andr/provably-robust-boosting/README.md

 - `docker run --name=boost -it -P -p 6001:6001 -t provably_robust_boosting`

-### Training time
+### Faster training
-Running the code on large-scale datasets (especially with many classes) may require quite some time to train.
+Running the code on small- and middle-scale datasets should be fast, however large-scale datasets (especially with many classes) may need some time to train.
-In case you want to get results faster, there are several options to speed it up:
+In case you want to get results faster, there are several options to speed up the training:
 - **Check fewer thresholds**: You can try to subsample the number of thresholds by using the option `--n_bins=k`.
 This approach comes with no guarantees, but based on our experience it does not sacrifice the robust accuracy for a *reasonably chosen* `k`, and can save a lot of computations.